Sintra, Portugal was a no-brainer. If you’re traveling near a UNESCO World Heritage site, you’re obligated by the laws of nature to go see it, right?

 Depending on where you are in Sintra, you can make out a few of the famous sights.
 They seem deceptively close-by.

 Hence the wild goose chase up steep inclines and cobbled roads.
 I thought the signs were pointing us toward the famous castles, but instead we ended up getting a hot, exhausting walking tour of the quiet (admirably scenic) streets of Sintra.

 There’s something magical about the aging exteriors of buildings.

 After my sister got tired of walking and I gave up on the hopeless trek, we made our way back down the road and admitted defeat.
 It was time for the easy solution: the City Sightseeing Hop-on Hop-off Bus Tour.

 I’m a big fan of hop-on hop-off tour buses.
 I’ve done them in London, Paris, and Barcelona and appreciate the ability to sit while getting a feel for the various locations of popular attractions.
-It’s people watching for a price.
+It’s people and place watching for a somewhat reasonable price.

 Luckily for us, the place to get on the bus route was back by the train station.
-We discovered this after asking a bus tour employ who was selling tickets nearby.
+We discovered this after asking a bus tour employee who was selling tickets nearby.

 That’s when the day really began.
 We walked back where we came from, waited and waited for the bus we wanted, finally got on, and then barely got off.

 It’s been over a year since the trip, but my most distinct memory is of the beach, Praia Grande.
 It was unexpected – the kind of beach I could sit by for days.